briannammatey/Rubie/README.md

 # Rubie: Wellness for PCOS
-Hi my name is Brianna Matey and this the startup of my prototype that I am creating.
+Hi my name is Brianna Matey and this the startup of my prototype that I am creating for an idea which I am truly passionate about which is helping people with PCOS.
 This project may take longer than intended as I am learning as I go.

 I want to thank my mentor Melinda, my family and Innovate@BU for supporting this project
 # What is Rubie about?